Johann Matthias Hase: Biography

 Hase died in Wittenberg.
 The crater Hase on the moon is named after him.

 Allegories

-Based on what is known of the sources of the Africa map, Hase's primary contribution to the maps were adding a cultural explanation in the form of allegorical cartoons on the map itself, though he may have had a greater role in other maps.
-On the map of Africa, for example, he added in the lower corner of the map a large allegorical scene showing a finely dressed woman in clothes that are similar to modern-day clothing.
-The men are either dressed with single piece servant's clothes, or an African ruler's garb, or fully dressed European traders.
-Notably, the indigenous African ruler is sitting on the back of a crouching human prostrating as a stool.
-Also shown in the allegory are lions and other animals and some semblance of life on the continent.
+Hase's primary contribution to the Africa map was adding a cultural explanation through allegorical cartoons, though his role may have been more significant in other maps.
+On the Africa map, he included a large allegorical scene in the lower corner depicting a finely dressed woman in clothing resembling modern-day attire.
+The men are shown in servant's clothes, African ruler's garb, or European traders' outfits.
+Notably, the indigenous African ruler sits on a human used as a stool.
+The allegory also includes lions, other animals, and elements of life on the continent, similar to the Asia map's allegory.

-The Asia map also has such allegorical scene.